Jsparrow/jsparrow.github.io/docs/rules/use-predefined-standard-charset.md

 description:
-    This rule replaces invocations of 'java.nio.charset.Charset.forName(String)' by a reference to the respective constant in 'java.nio.charset.StandardCharsets'.
+    This rule replaces invocations of 'java.nio.charset.Charset.forName(String)' by references to the respective constants declared in 'java.nio.charset.StandardCharsets'.
 tags: ["Java 1.7", "Performance"]
 ---

-# Use Parameterized Query
+# Use Predefined Standard Charset

 [[toc]]